tomekrozalski/landofhop-sveltekit/README.md

 # Land of Hop, SvelteKit edition

+🗓️ 22.06.2022

+Version 1.0.0 of the application is officially ready 😃 I finished work with SvelteKit Endpoints.
+I also added pages with ingredient statistics, advanced search.
+Did some work on better authentication, performance and accessibility.
+I tried to implement some third party scripts like Google Analytics, they have a big impact on performance though, which is for me the most essential right now.

+My plan for the near future is to connect the app with RateBeer and Untappd somehow.
+To create brewery pages.
+To improve statistics pages and overall to improve UI and reliability of the data.

 🗓️ 17.02.2022

 After small break I am back to SvelteKit world.
 I started to work with SvelteKit Endpoints.
 I realized that I do not need middleware API to connect my database with frontend.
 I built it using Oak / Deno and Fastify / Node servers.
 That is unnecessarly complex.
 In SvelteKit I can work with front- and the back-end side of the app very comfortable.